-Brushes with Cancer Inspiration Mary Jenkins has devoted 30 years of her life to ministry.
+Brushes with Cancer Inspiration Mary Jenkins has devoted 30 years of her life to faith and ministry.
 She remembers the moment in ministry school when she learned about God’s generals – and that moment changed her outlook for the rest of her life.

 “These are people doing great work for the Lord, and their level of inspiration and faith touched so many people,” Mary said in a recent Twist Out Cancer podcast interview.
 “I want to have faith like that.
 I am trying to have an incredible life that would move people and inspire people.”